f3rm/f3rm/README.md

 Once you have started training the feature field with `ns-train`, Nerfstudio will print a URL to the viewer in the terminal (the URL will start with https://viewer.nerf.studio).
 You can open this URL to open the Nerfstudio viewer in your browser to visualize training progress and the feature field.
+Alternatively, to visualize a trained model you can run `ns-viewer --load-config {outputs/.../config.yml}`.

 Note that if you are using a remote server, you will need to forward the port to your local machine ([instructions](https://docs.nerf.studio/en/latest/quickstart/viewer_quickstart.html#training-on-a-remote-machine)).